criipto/docs-old/how-to/choose-eid-method.md

 You can also use this workaround in conjunction with sending other [prefilled fields](/how-to/specify-prefilled-fields) in the `login_hint`.

-## Workaround #3: In a HTTP header (OIDC only)
+## Option 4: In a HTTP header (OIDC only)
 You can also send the targeted e-ID method in an `acr_values` HTTP request header:
 ```
 acr_values: <e-ID method>
 ```

-## Order of precedence for values sent via workarounds
+## Order of precedence

-1. `login_hint` embedded
+Each of the above e-ID method options in order of precedence:

-2. HTTP header value
+1. `acr_values` specifies the chosen e-ID method
-3. URL-path embedded
+2. `login_hint` embeds the chosen e-ID method

-# WS-Federation
+3. An HTTP header named `acr_values` contains the chosen e-ID method
-We have found that intermediaries tend to pass the `wauth` parameter value on to external identity providers, so we don't have any other workarounds for this protocol in place at the moment.
+3. The URL-path contains an encoded e-ID method value

-# Existing workarounds not usable in your case?
+## Can't make any of the options work for you?
-Drop us a message on support@criipto.com with a description of your scenario.
-We may be able to come up with yet another workaround to suit your needs.
+Drop us a message on <a href="support@criipto.com">support@criipto.com</a> with a description of your scenario if you are not able to make the above work for you.